Child Psychiatrists Independent Contractors

 How To Apply

-Los Angeles Child Guidance Clinic is a private, non-profit, community based mental health clinic with over 90-year history of outstanding services to the children of Central and South Los Angeles.
-The Division Director is responsible for daily operations of the Life Learning outpatient mental health services provided at the University Park site ages 15 to 25 years of age.
-Provides oversight of FSP Intensive Services, the department of rehabilitation contract for youth employment, and associated mental health services to transitional TAY youth and caregivers in the public mental health services.
+Los Angeles Child Guidance Clinic is a private, non-profit, community based mental health clinic with over a 90-year history of outstanding services to the children of Central and South Los Angeles.
+The Division Director is responsible for daily operations of The Avis and Mark Ridley-Thomas Life Learning Program (LLP).
+Services are provided to youth ages 16 to 25 years of age.
+Provides oversight of Full Service Partnership-TAY, the Department of Rehabilitation contract for youth employment, and associated mental health services to transitional age youth and caregivers in the public mental health services.
 Ensures compliance with funding sources and CARF accreditation standards; tracks services delivery and billing; participates in grant writing for program expansion through public and private funders.
 Oversees all aspects of program(s) operations including ensuring successful delivery of program services at each clinic site , assuring the quality of program service delivery in accordance with best practices; budgetary and contract compliance; quality assurance and overall successful program(s) development and implementation.
 The Division Director directly manages his or her leadership team members including Clinical Supervisors, as well as master level and bachelor level clinical staff and consumer partners.
-Responsibility encompasses the entire Life Learning outpatient division with the expectation to provide thoughtful, professional leadership.
-Ensure successful performance of staff including meeting performance goals in accordance with the Standards of Effective Care.
+Responsibility encompasses the entire Life Learning Program division with the expectation to provide thoughtful and professional leadership.
+Ensure successful performance of staff; including, meeting performance goals in accordance with the Standards of Effective Care.
 Work closely and collaborate with DMH, community service providers and the community at large.
 Represent the Clinic and its program(s) in meetings with outside supporters, professional associations and other agencies.
 Models positivity with a consistently calm demeanor and supports a culture which continuously seeks ways to improve current practices and procedures, both clinically and organizationally.
-Report directly to the Vice President of Programs and work closely with Projects Team and the Clinic's Executive leadership: the CEO, Chief Financial Officer, Chief Administrative Officer and the Vice President of Advancement.
+Report directly to the Vice President of Programs and work closely with Projects Team and the Clinic’s Executive leadership: the CEO, Chief Financial Officer, Chief Administrative Officer and the Vice President of Advancement.

 In this leadership position, other duties will be assigned.

-- Directs Life Learning outpatient Clinical services and programs ensuring compliance to program standards, contracts, and the policies and procedures and guidelines and in accordance with the Standards of Effective Care.
+- Directs the Life Learning Program to ensure compliance to program standards, contracts, and the policies and procedures, and guidelines in accordance with the Standards of Effective Care.

-- Develops, implements and regularly reviews the Life Learning services operations plans to ensure successful program operations and quality of clinical services.
+- Develops, implements, and regularly reviews the Life Learning Program service operations, plans to ensure successful program operations and quality of clinical services.

 - Directs and implements services to ensure a seamless Agency-wide continuum of care system.

-- Develops and installs procedures and controls to promote communication and adequate information flow; promotes effective communication between program staff.
+- Develops and installs procedures and controls to promote communication and adequate information flow; promotes effective communication between program staff and partners.

 - Works with all service providers and consumer partner(s) to develop realistic and measurable objectives for each mental health outpatient program; establishes and assigns work plans; reviews status and progress of plans to ensure progress is on schedule; modifies schedules or plans as needed.